TKomericki/Rhetos-wiki/Create-your-first-Rhetos-application.md

 This article shows how to create a new application that uses Rhetos framework.

-In this tutorial, we will create a demo application called "Bookstore", and later add some additional features to the application in the other tutorial articles.
+In this tutorial, we will create a demo application called "Bookstore", and later add some additional features to the application in other tutorial articles.
 It is a simplified example of a business application that manages different processes in a bookstore.

 Contents: